 29.02 Unsatisfactory conduct and/or performance by an Employee which is not considered by the Employer to be serious enough to warrant suspension or dismissal may result in a written warning to the Employee.
 A copy of the written warning shall be placed on the Employee’s personnel file.

-29.03 Following a preliminary investigation of an incident, and where the Employer has a significant reason to believe that an Employee(s) may be responsible, and that their actions may lead to discipline, the Employee may be accompanied by a Union representative in subsequent meetings.
+29.03 Following a preliminary investigation of an incident, and where the Employer has a significant reason to believe that an Employee(s) may be responsible, and their actions may lead to discipline, the Employee may be accompanied by a Union representative in subsequent meetings.

-29.04 The Employee shall be informed by the Employer that they are being investigated with respect to an incident that may result in discipline and that they have the right to have a Union representative present if they so choose.
+29.04 The Employee shall be informed by the Employer they are being investigated with respect to an incident that may result in discipline and they have the right to have a Union representative present if they so choose.

-29.05 The Employee shall sign any written notice of discipline for the sole purpose of indicating that she is aware of the disciplinary notice.
+29.05 The Employee shall sign any written notice of discipline for the sole purpose of indicating that they are aware of the disciplinary notice.
 Where circumstances permit, an Employee may be accompanied by a representative of the Union during the disciplinary discussion.

 29.06 When an Employee has grieved a disciplinary action and the Employer has either allowed the grievance or reduced the penalty levied against the grievor, the personnel file of the Employee shall be amended to reflect this action provided this action results in the abandonment of the grievance.

-29.07 An Employee who has been subject to disciplinary action may, after two (2) years of continuous service from the date the disciplinary measure was invoked, request in writing that her personnel file be cleared of any record of the disciplinary action.
+29.07 An Employee who has been subject to disciplinary action may, after two (2) years of continuous service from the date the disciplinary measure was invoked, request in writing that their personnel file be cleared of any record of the disciplinary action.
 Such request shall be granted provided the Employee’s file does not contain any further record of disciplinary action, during the two (2) year period, of which the Employee is aware.
 The Employer will confirm in writing to the Employee that such action has been effected.

-29.08 An Employee absent for three (3) consecutive working days without notifying the Employer shall be considered to have terminated her employment unless the Employee subsequently provides reason acceptable to the Employer and, where in the opinion of the Employer, such prior notification was not possible.
+29.08 An Employee absent for three (3) consecutive working days without notifying the Employer shall be considered to have terminated their employment unless the Employee subsequently provides reason acceptable to the Employer and, where in the opinion of the Employer, such prior notification was not possible.

 29.09 Where circumstances permit, the Employer shall schedule a disciplinary discussion with the Employee by giving reasonable advance notice, which shall not be less than twelve (12) hours.
 At such discussion an Employee may be accompanied by a representative of the Union.